gxvr/Bizplus-Enterprise-v.01/README.md

 ## Database

-Connection to the sqlite database is achieved using dbService
+Connection to the sqlite database is achieved using dbService factory found inside services folder

 ```javascript
 "USE STRICT";